YASHASM1502/Neural_Style_Tranfer/README.md

 # Neural Style Transfer & Neural Doodles

+Neural Style Transfer (NST) is a fascinating technique in deep learning that combines the content of one image with the style of another, producing a new image that maintains the original content but adopts the artistic style of the second image.
+This method was introduced by Gatys et al. in their seminal paper, "A Neural Algorithm of Artistic Style" .

+# Implementing Neural Style Transfer
+There are several ways to implement NST, with popular frameworks being PyTorch and TensorFlow.

+Using PyTorch
+PyTorch provides a comprehensive tutorial on implementing NST, which includes:

+-> Loading and preprocessing images.

+-> Defining the model and loss functions.

+-> Running the style transfer optimization
 # Examples
 ## Single Style Transfer
 <img src="https://raw.githubusercontent.com/titu1994/Neural_Style_Transfer/master/images/inputs/content/blue-moon-lake.jpg" width=49% height=300 alt="blue moon lake"> <img src="https://raw.githubusercontent.com/titu1994/Neural_Style_Transfer/master/images/inputs/style/starry_night.jpg" width=49% height=300 alt="starry night">